mattpe/node-ci-intro/README.md

 ## 1. Prerequisites

-1. Create a new repository using this as a template (click _Use this template_ button on top of the page)
+1. Create a new repository using this as a template (click _Use this template_ button on top of the main page of [this repository](https://github.com/mattpe/node-ci-intro))
 1. Clone the repo and install dependencies with `npm install`
 1. Create a database and a user for the application (example script: [db/create-db.sql](./db/create-db.sql))
     - NOTE: default username and password should be changed and not shared publicly in the repo, use environment variables instead